chrissnead/Home_Value_Analysis/README.md

 ### 4. Machine Learning Model & Flask
 Create a multivariable regression model testing all the home characteristics and location/demographic characteristics mentioned above , evaluate and make adjustments to land in the best predictive model.
 Then create a flask app to interact with model.

-The machine learning or multivariable linear regression process will include the following steps:
+The machine learning or multivariable linear regression process will include the following steps (for reference see "Multiple_Linear_Regression.ipynb"):

 #### -Define variables:
 Y or dependant variable will be the estimated home price which the X or dependant variables will be testing include: home characteristic variables like home type, year built, # bed, # bath, sqft , lot size , and location/demographic variables like zip code, crime rate, income, population density.

-#### -Scale and Normalize values if needed & Handle any categorical variables if needed.

 #### -Split X and Y into training and testing sets.

 #### -Create an instance of the linear regression model.

 #### -Train model or fit with Dataset.
 Evaluate each variable cofficient and decide is there are some variables that have low influence and worth dropping and restarting the process.
+In this process we decided for to use the following variables that provided the highest R squared: 'Square Feet', 'Zip Mean HHI', 'Zip Pop Density','Lot Size','Year Built'

 #### -Create predictions and evaluate R2.

-Note or Open questions: Do we need to do the home characteristic model at the zip code level? assume datasets will be too small to analyize by zip so no.
+Evaluate each variable cofficient and R squared to decide is there are some variables that have low influence and worth dropping and restarting the process.
+In this process we decided for to use the following variables that provided the highest R squared: 'Square Feet', 'Zip Mean HHI', 'Zip Pop Density','Lot Size','Year Built'

 ### 5. Market Trend Analysis & Mapping

-#### -Home Price Predictive Model (Flask App)
+#### -Home Price Predictive Model (Flask App) (Kim to update?)

 #### -Portland Market Analysis